GoGoGadgetRepo/ArchInstallMBP/README.md

 # Macbook Pro 11,4

+You can follow the readme file and carry the setup step by step or run the automated scripts.

 ## Installation Instructions
 ### Setting the font
 Macbook Pro have HiDPI which makes reading the text hard.
 To make it readable.